Birzhik228/Assignment_3/README.md

 Appreciating the practical difference between O(n²) and O(n log n) algorithms

+**B. Explanation of the algorithms**
+1. Bubble Sort

+It works by comparing pairs of consecutive elements, swapping them if their order is not correct until all the elements are sorted.

+Time complexity
+O(n2)

+2. Merge Sort

+Works by dividing an array in halves repeatedly, sorting the halves and then merging them to sort the array.

+Time complexity
+O(n log n)

+3. Linear Search

+Works by scanning through an array until the element is found.

+Time Complexity
+O(n)

+**C. Experimental Results**

 | Input Size  | Bubble Sort         | Merge Sort          | Search Time |
 | ----------  | ----------------    | ---------------     | ----------- |
 | 25          | 45200ns             | 29700ns             |220600ns     |